Linux: Programming on Linux

+Graphics and graphics design

+A topic of perennial discussion is the area of graphic design on Linux.
+Typical common graphics and image tools are programs such as: GNU Image Manipulation Program (GIMP), Inkscape, Krita, DaVinci Resolve, and Scribus.

 Hardware support

-Linux is ubiquitously found on various types of hardware.
+Linux is found on many types of hardware.

 The Linux kernel is a widely ported operating system kernel, available for devices ranging from mobile phones to supercomputers; it runs on a highly diverse range of computer architectures, including ARM-based Android smartphones and the IBM Z mainframes.
 Specialized distributions and kernel forks exist for less mainstream architectures; for example, the ELKS kernel fork can run on Intel 8086 or Intel 80286 16-bit microprocessors, while the μClinux kernel fork may run on systems without a memory management unit.
 The kernel also runs on architectures that were only ever intended to use a proprietary manufacturer-created operating system, such as Macintosh computers (with PowerPC, Intel, and Apple silicon processors), PDAs, video game consoles, portable music players, and mobile phones.

 Linux has a reputation for supporting old hardware very well by maintaining standardized drivers for a long time.
 There are several industry associations and hardware conferences devoted to maintaining and improving support for diverse hardware under Linux, such as FreedomHEC.
 Over time, support for different hardware has improved in Linux, resulting in any off-the-shelf purchase having a "good chance" of being compatible.

 In 2014, a new initiative was launched to automatically collect a database of all tested hardware configurations.